orthecreedence/cl-async/README.md

  trivial, and if libevent makes it easier to have an asynchronous CL webserver or client, then hell let's use it.

- Note that I haven't wrapped the HTTP client/server yet, but plan to in the immediate future!

 Drivers
 -------
 I plan on building and releasing a number of drivers on top of this library.
 The first one is going to be an [asynchronous beanstalkd driver](https://github.com/orthecreedence/beanstalk-async).
-Then an HTTP driver, and a MongoDB driver.
+Then a MongoDB driver.
 And then every driver ever.

 The biggest problem with asynchronous IO in lisp is that there are no drivers that use asynchronous IO.
-I'm hoping to get enough drive behind this to make asynchronous program (ala Node.js) in lisp a viable option.
+I'm hoping to get enough *drive* (heh heh) behind this to make asynchronous programming (ala Node.js) in lisp a viable option.

 License
 -------